 Many visitors call it one of the most photogenic cities in the world.
 Some travelers refer to it as one of the most daring adventures of their lives.
 Bountiful colors of this African city entice influencers and Istagramers from all over the world.
 But above all, rich cultural heritage is what differentiates exotic Marrakech from ample other cities of similar size.
-With splashes of bright colors, abundance of spices, and outstanding décor, it becomes clear what makes this place so special.
-You might like or hate this Pearl of the South.
-But one thing remains certain.
-Once you visit it, you can’t leave without an impressive exotic Marrakech photo diary.
+With splashes of bright color, abundance of spices, and outstanding décor, it becomes clear what makes this place so special.
+You might like or hate this Pearl of the South, but one thing remains certain.
+Once you visit it, you can’t leave without an impressive Exotic Marrakech photo diary.

 Our visit to the city was a quick escapade from Europe.
 Since it was a short, just one day and a half trip, we decided to stay somewhere close to the airport.
-Thus, an inexpensive hotel in the new city of Marrakech seemed like a good option.
+Thus, an inexpensive hotel in Gueliz, the New Town of Marrakech seemed like a good option.
 At that time we didn’t realize that the “modern” areas were a whole world apart from the Medina, the old city.
 In essence, my husband and I were lucky to have a rare opportunity to get to know both parts of this Moroccan jewel.
-However, I have to admit, the Medina showed us most of the highlights of extraordinary, exotic Marrakech.
-Moreover, it’s fair to say that majority of pictures for our Marrakech photo diary came from those old street and alleys.
+However, I have to admit, the Medina showed us most of the highlights of the exotic Marrakech.
+Moreover, it’s fair to say that majority of pictures for our personal Exotic Marrakech photo diary came from those old street and alleys.

 I hope you enjoy this visual guide with brief commentary.
 Let’s explore authentic Marrakech from the screens of your computers or smart phones.

 So, here is Our Exotic Marrakech Photo Diary:

 Marrakech is located in the shadow of Atlas Mountains.

 We fell in love with stunning details of Marrakesh from the moment our plane landed at Menara Airport, a place where our Exotic Marrakech photo diary started.